davift/note2u/README.md

    - The reference number of the Notes are randomly generated;

    - The password is not stored, only a hash of it;

+   - The content of the note is encrypted using SSL techniques;

    - The Note can be accessed freely by anyone with the password but after 10 failed consecutive or 50 accumulated attempts the Note is automatically erased.